zenhob/hcl/README.markdown

     $ hcl set task.xdev 1234 5678
     $ hcl start xdev adding a new feature

+### Adding Notes to a Running Task

+While a task is running you can append strings to the note for that task:

+    $ hcl note Found a good time
+    $ hcl note or not, whatever...

 ### Stopping a Timer

 The following command will stop a running timer (currently only one timer at